 As American mass shootings make their way into global headlines regularly, it makes me reflect on Canada’s problem with gun violence in its major cities, more specifically, in the Greater Toronto Area.
 I realize that although my fellow Canadians would like to think of gun violence as an American epidemic, Canadian cities, as well as rural communities are also dealing with their fair share of the epidemic despite seemingly strict gun control laws and high global safety rating.

 According to IMMI Group, Toronto, Canada’s most populous city was the 16th worst major city in the country based on the crime rate.
-And the World Atlas says that Toronto was the 14th most dangerous city in the country, based on its homicide rate of 1.4 per 100,000 people.
+And the World Atlas says that Toronto was the 14th most dangerous city in the country.

 The city is quite different from what one may assume of it at first glance and it has experienced an increase in gun-based violence.